 Amherst College Early Decision Acceptance Rate

-Amherst College offers a binding Early Decision (ED) program for applicants who are certain that Amherst is their top choice.
-For the Class of 2028, the Early Decision acceptance rate was approximately 29.3%.
-Out of 735 applicants, 216 students were admitted through the ED process.
-This rate is notably higher than the overall acceptance rate, which typically hovers around 9%.
+Amherst College offers a binding Early Decision (ED) program for applicants who are confident that Amherst is their top choice.
+Class of 2029 numbers aren’t available yet, but for the Class of 2028, the ED acceptance rate was approximately 29.3%—significantly higher than the overall rate of 9%.
+Out of 735 ED applicants, 216 students were admitted.

 Amherst College Early Decision deadline and notification date